 Sometimes you need to take a city break to get away from it all, even if it’s just for a couple of days.

-Recently I went to Malaga with some of my best girls, we visited many cafe’s, walked EVERYWHERE and generally had a blast but the thing we struggled most with?
+Recently I spent 24 hours in Malaga with some of my best girls, we visited many cafe’s, walked EVERYWHERE and generally had a blast but the thing we struggled most with?
 Where to eat/drink/chill that wasn’t a tourist trap.

 In a small town like Malaga it’s easy to stick to the strip and get sucked into bars & restaurants that charge above average for sub standard food.
 Take a walk off the beaten path & explore Malaga properly.